Mathare Football for Hope Centre: Host organisation

 MYSA, the centre's host organization, is located in Mathare, a collection of slums in Nairobi.
 The organisation is run by young people, aiding in their development in its fullest potential, and was founded with the intention to enhance their social proficiencies through the teaching of football.

 The mission of MYSA is "Linking Sports, Community Leadership and Sustainable Development in Africa by: Creating opportunities for physical, personal and community development; Empowering young people and building their self-esteem; Empowering young people to become responsible citizens and environmental preservation experts".

 The association has existed since 1987.
-TIt has expanded to a staff of 60 members and over 7,000 volunteers.
+It has expanded to a staff of 60 members and over 7,000 volunteers.
 In addition, the association is making notable strides in helping their local youth become responsible citizens.

 MYSA has been awarded the UN Environment Programme 500 Award, Common Ground Award 2010 and Winners Beyond Sport Award – Leadership in sport Award Category 2011.
 It has been nominated for the Nobel Peace Prize twice.